 Decision Analysis Methods in Public Health and Medicine (RDS 285)

 Description: This intermediate-level course focuses on methods and health applications of decision analysis modeling techniques.
 Topics include Markov models, microsimulation models, life expectancy estimation, cost estimation, deterministic and probabilistic sensitivity analysis, value of information analysis, and cost-effectiveness analysis.
 Prerequisites/Notes: Familiarity with matrix algebra and elementary calculus may be helpful but not required; lab or section times to be announced at first meeting.
 Prerequisites include (BST 201 or ID 201) and (RDS 280 or RDS 286).
 Concurrent enrollment is allowed for RDS 286.

 Experiential Learn & Applied Research in Decision Analysis (RDS 290)

 Instructor: Jane J. Kim

 Description: This course is geared towards Masters-level students from any department.
 Students will undertake semester-long research projects on a clinical or public health decision problem using decision analysis, simulation modeling, and/or cost-effectiveness analysis.
 Each session will be dedicated to a particular topic of decision analytic methods or student presentations of prospectus, works-in-progress, and final projects.
 Students may work alone or in pairs, including at least one student who is familiar with the clinical content area of the project.
-Prerequisite: (RDS 280 or 286) and (RDS 285 or 288)
+Prerequisites/Notes: Prerequisites include (RDS 280 or RDS 286) and (RDS 285 or RDS 288).